XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 2. Where can you see the `cause` of the error?
 3. Do you think that 'wrapping' the original error in this way provides additional, useful context?

-Fix the servers configuration and verify that everything works again.
+Fix the server's configuration and verify that everything works again.

 ## Handling user errors